Eduardo Góes Neves

 Eduardo Góes Neves is professor of archaeology at the University of São Paulo, Brazil.
 He is known for his work directing the Central Amazon Project from 1995 to 2010.

 Career

-Neves received his PhD from Indiana University.
+Neves received his masters and PhD from Indiana University Bloomington in 1997.

 In 2005, his colleague, American archaeologist James Petersen, died after he was shot when the pair were robbed at a restaurant in the Brazilian Amazon.

 He was Capes visiting professor for 2016-17 at the David Rockefeller Center for Latin American Studies at Harvard University.
 He was president of the Brazilian Archaeological Society.

+He is a member of the Editorial Advisory Board of the archaeology journal Antiquity.